Local dominance unveils clusters in networks: Results

 Cluster analysis and community detection share many conceptual similarities, but often have a contrasting focus.
-Cluster analysis puts emphasis on the centre of a cluster \cite{kaufman2009finding,rodriguez2014clustering}, while community boundaries often play a more predominant role in community detection \cite{zitnik2018prioritizing}.
-Community centres can be inferred from some community detection algorithm outputs, for example, the nodes associated to the largest absolute weights of the leading eigenvector of the modularity matrix, or exhibiting a higher density of connections inside the communities, are deemed to be community centers, core members or provincial hubs \cite{newman2006modularity,guimera2005functional}.
-But centres are only a by-product of the algorithm, rather than at their core of methodologies.
+Cluster analysis puts emphasis on the center of a cluster \cite{kaufman2009finding,rodriguez2014clustering}, while community boundaries often play a more predominant role in community detection \cite{zitnik2018prioritizing}.
+Community centers can be inferred from some community detection algorithm outputs, for example, the nodes associated to the largest absolute weights of the leading eigenvector of the modularity matrix, or exhibiting a higher density of connections inside the communities, are deemed to be community centers, core members or provincial hubs \cite{newman2006modularity,guimera2005functional}.
+But centers are only a by-product of those algorithms, rather than at their core of methodologies.

-The approach that we propose here is explicitly focusing on community centres to identify clusters, which is motivated by the existence of underlying asymmetries between nodes \cite{serrano2009extracting,stanoev2011influence,lee2021uncovering}, the concept of local leaders \cite{blondel2008local} in networks and borrows ideas from density and distance based clustering algorithms on vector data \cite{rodriguez2014clustering}.
-We hypothesise that a community center is a local leader that is comparatively of a larger degree than its neighbors, thus ``dominating'' them, and is of a relatively long shortest-path distance to other local leaders.
+The approach that we propose here is explicitly focusing on community centers to identify clusters, which is motivated by the existence of underlying asymmetries between nodes \cite{serrano2009extracting,stanoev2011influence,lee2021uncovering}, the concept of \textit{local leaders} \cite{blondel2008local} in networks and borrows ideas from density and distance based clustering algorithms on vector data \cite{rodriguez2014clustering}.
+In our local searching (LS) algorithm, the local dominance refers to a leader-follower relation, and we pose a further restriction that each node has eventually at most one out-going link pointing to its leader.
+We hypothesise that communities are organized around centers that are nodes with both a dominant position at its neighborhood (e.g., has a larger degree, or other centrality measures, than its neighbors) and distant enough from other potential centers.
+Then based on community centers, partition is naturally ensuing.
+The process of our LS algorithm involves four steps:

-Our algorithm consists of four steps that we now detail.
-We start with an undirected network with $N$ nodes and $E$ edges, for example see Fig.\ \ref{fig:example}A. For better clarity, nodes are also labeled and traversed in lexicographical order (see Fig.\ \ref{fig:example}B).

-\begin{enumerate} \item[Step 1] First, we calculate the degree $k_u$ of each node $u$ (see digits in Fig. \ref{fig:example}A), which is an operation of linear time complexity O$(E)$.